jrahkone/joml/README.md

 JOML aims to be a minimal configuration file format that's easy to read and write due to it's obvious and simple semantics and syntax.
-Syntax is kept so simple that it needs only 100-200 lines of code and couple of hours to write and test a parser and template evaluator in any decent programming language.
+Syntax is kept so simple that it needs only 100-200 lines of code and an hour to write and test a parser and template evaluator in any decent programming language.

 There should be nothing left to leave out.